Bougeant/Age_and_Gender_Recognition/README.md

 Then, a random sample of 20000 images (10000 males and 10000 females) from this dataset is selected and the images are moved to a folder based on their gender (male & female folders) to allow the inception v3 re-training process by Tensorflow.

 Because this sample of 20000 images was not perfectly clean (some portraits gender are mislabelled, mainly because of the face extraction algorithm to generate the portraits from Wikipedia pictures), it became necessary to remove the images with mislabelled gender manually.
-Since this is obviously a very time consuming and boring task (about 2 or 3 hours spent scanning rows of images to spot mislabeled gender), the cleaned dataset containing 19213 images is provided in this repository.
+Since this is obviously a very time-consuming and tedious task (about 2 or 3 hours spent scanning rows of images to spot mislabeled gender), the cleaned dataset containing 19213 images is provided in this repository.

 ### Gender predictions

 #### Gender predictions using Tensorflow

 Then, using Tensorflow's retrain module, the gender of each person in the selected portrait database is predicted using cross-validation.
 For each validation fold, the remaining images are moved to a training folder and the inception v3 model is retrained on the specified labels for these training images.
 Then, for each image in the validation fold, the gender is predicted.
 Finally, the training data is moved back to the original folder.
-Because the most-time consuming part of this process is the generation of bottlenecks files by the inception v3 model for each image, they are also included in the repository.
+Because the most time-consuming part of this process is the generation of bottlenecks files by the inception v3 model for each image, they are also included in the repository.

 The cross-validated accuracy obtained by the re-trained model for predicting the gender in the portraits is 89.2%.

-By looking at the mislabelled images in the figure below, it can be clearly seen that males with long hair are often mislabelled as females by the model, even when they clearly possess masculine facial features (strong jaw, facial hair, etc.).
+By looking at the mislabelled images in the figure below, it can be clearly seen that males with long hair are often mislabelled as females by the model, even when they possess some masculine facial features (strong jaw, facial hair, etc.).

 <p align="center"><img src="./images/mislabelled_gender.png" width = "1000"></p>